Health Data Protection and Governance under the Kenya–US Health Agreement

 Conclusion: Safeguarding the right to health in bilateral health data agreements

-We recommend that the Office of the Data Protection Commissioner, which is the primary authority regulating data in Kenya, must be given greater scrutiny of these data sharing agreements so that they can ensure data minimisation and confidentiality and that safeguards against re-identification in aggregate form are maintained.
-This will involve scaling up resources of this vital service and a greater collaboration with the Ministry of Health.
+We recommend that the Office of the Data Protection Commissioner, which is the primary authority for regulating data in Kenya, play a central role in scrutiny and approval of these data sharing agreements so that it can ensure data minimization and confidentiality and so that safeguards against reidentification in aggregate form are maintained.
+This will involve scaling up the resources of this vital service and ensuring greater collaboration with the Ministry of Health.

-Secondly, civil society has an important role to play in bringing together marginalised communities to participate in enabling independent audits of compliance and in ensuring and scrutinising ongoing public reporting of how public health data is used and safeguarded.
-This may require clearer approval mechanisms for cross-border health data transfers, independent audits of compliance, and public reporting on how shared data is used and safeguarded.
+Secondly, civil society has an important role to play in bringing together marginalised communities to participate in enabling independent audits of compliance and in ensuring and scrutinising ongoing public reporting of how public health data are used and safeguarded.
+This may require clearer approval mechanisms for cross-border health data transfers, independent audits of compliance, and public reporting on how shared data are used and safeguarded.

-Given the recognition of health data as a public good, there have been strong calls to ensure that a right to health approach to data sharing prioritises equitable rather than extractive practices.
-This approach emphasises the collective responsibilities of the state and private actors involved in the collection, storage, and processing of data and ensures that all data-sharing processes—including those established through bilateral agreements such as this one—uphold due process and strengthen participation and inclusion safeguards, particularly for marginalised and discriminated groups.
+Given the recognition of health data as a public good, there have been strong calls for a right to health approach to data sharing that prioritizes equitable rather than extractive practices.
+This approach emphasizes the collective responsibilities of the state and private actors involved in the collection, storage, and processing of data and ensures that all data-sharing processes—including those established through bilateral agreements such as this one—uphold due process and strengthen participation and inclusion safeguards, particularly for marginalized and discriminated groups.

-Allan Maleche, LL.B, LL.M, is an Advocate of the High Court of Kenya and the Executive Director of the Kenya Legal and Ethical Issues Network on HIV & AIDS (KELIN), Kenya.
+Allan Maleche, LLB, LLM, is an advocate of the High Court of Kenya and executive director of the Kenya Legal and Ethical Issues Network on HIV & AIDS, Nairobi, Kenya.

-Sharifah Sekalala, PhD, is a Professor of Global Health Law at the University of Warwick and Director of the Centre for Global Health Law, United Kingdom.
+Sharifah Sekalala, PhD, is a professor of global health law at the University of Warwick and director of the university’s Centre for Global Health Law, Coventry, United Kingdom.

-Timothy Wafula, LL.B, LL.M, is an Advocate of the High Court of Kenya and a Senior Programme Manager at the Kenya Legal and Ethical Issues Network on HIV & AIDS (KELIN), Kenya.
+Timothy Wafula, LLB, LLM, is an advocate of the High Court of Kenya and a senior program manager at the Kenya Legal and Ethical Issues Network on HIV & AIDS, Nairobi, Kenya.

 References

-[1] Government of the Republic of Kenya and Government of the United States of America.
-Cooperation Framework Between the Government of the Republic of Kenya and the Government of the United States of America on Health, para 1, https://online.flippingbook.com/view/860002012/?utm_source=il-c
+[1] Government of the Republic of Kenya and Government of the United States of America, Cooperation Framework Between the Government of the Republic of Kenya and the Government of the United States of America on Health (2025), para.
+1.

-[4] S. Sekalala, S. Dagron, L. Forman, B. M. Meier, “Analyzing the human rights impact of increased digital public health surveillance during the COVID-19 crisis.”
-Health and Human Rights (2020), 22/2.
+[4] S. Sekalala, S. Dagron, L. Forman, and B. M. Meier, “Analyzing the Human Rights Impact of Increased Digital Public Health Surveillance During the COVID-19 Crisis,” Health and Human Rights 22/2 (2020).

 [5] Ibid.

-[9] Government of the Republic of Kenya and Government of the United States of America.
-Data Sharing Agreement Between the Government of the Republic of Kenya and the Government of the United States of America, articles 2, 2(a), 3(a), 3(b) and 3(d).
+[9] Government of the Republic of Kenya and Government of the United States of America, Data Sharing Agreement Between the Government of the Republic of Kenya and the Government of the United States of America (2025), arts.
+2(a), 3(a), 3(b), 3(d).